mjhaskell/cpp_tutorials/classes_basic/README.md

 with 3 numbers. `push_back()` is a member method of the `vector` class, meaning that you can call this method from an object.
-In this case `push_back()` appends an aditional value to `vec`. `size` is another member function that simply returns the value of an member variable that is private (hidden) from the end user.
+In this case `push_back()` appends an aditional value to `vec`. `size` is another member function that simply returns the value of a member variable that is private (hidden) from the end user.
+We will learn more about all if this throughout this document, so don't worry if any of these concepts seem fuzzy right now.

 Classes can store variables (data) and have functions that use and/or manipulate that data.
 So when you have several pieces of related data in your project, consider using a class to organize it.
-Breaking your code up into classes (which will typically each have their own file) can also have the benefit of keep each individual files shorter and easier to parse.
+Breaking your code up into classes (which will typically each have their own file) can also have the benefit of keeping individual files shorter and easier to parse.

-After that basic introduction, we can start to discuss in more detail properties and capabilities of classes.
+After that basic introduction, we can start to discuss in more detail the properties and capabilities of classes.
 Here are some things we will look at:

   1. [Defining a Class](#defining-a-class)